katieborlie/deep-learning-challenge/README.md

 ### Step 3: Optimize the Model

-Using your knowledge of TensorFlow, optimize your model to achieve a target predictive accuracy higher than 75%.
+Using my knowledge of TensorFlow, I'll optimize your model to achieve a target predictive accuracy higher than 75%.

 Use any or all of the following methods to optimize your model: